vincenzosuraci/hassio_meross_sensor_switch/README.md

 # hassio_meross_sensor_switch
-- A Home Assistant custom-component for Meross devices, based on the work done by [Alberto Geniola](https://github.com/albertogeniola/MerossIot) and [Chris Hurst](https://github.com/hurstc/hassio-meross)
+- A Home Assistant (HA) custom-component for Meross devices, based on the work done by [Alberto Geniola](https://github.com/albertogeniola/MerossIot) and [Chris Hurst](https://github.com/hurstc/hassio-meross)
-- This custom-component adds the switch and sensor capabilities of your Meross device in Home Assistant
+- This custom-component adds the switch and sensor capabilities of your Meross device in HA

 Devices
 ============